kensanata/planet-jupiter/README.md

 # DESCRIPTION

-This program is used to pull together the latest updates from a bunch of other sites and display them on a single web page.
+Planet Jupiter is used to pull together the latest updates from a bunch of other sites and display them on a single web page, the "river of news".
 The sites we get our updates from are defined in an OPML file.

+A river of news, according to Dave Winer, is a feed aggregator.
+New items appear at the top and old items disappear at the bottom.
+When it's gone, it's gone.
+There is no count of unread items.
+The goal is to fight the _fear of missing out_ (FOMO).

+Each item looks similar to every other: headline, link, an extract, maybe a date and an author.
+Extracts contain but the beginning of the article's text; all markup is removed; no images.
+The goal is to make it the page easy to skim.
+Scroll down until you find something interesting and follow the link to the original article if you want to read it.

 ## The OPML file